 How do we run training?

-In order to achieve these aims, and to ensure that each age group is experiencing a similar level of delivery across the club, it is important to streamline and centralise the activities.
-This will ensure the youngsters, at any age group, are working on the core skills and techniques desired by England Hockey and will allow us as a committee to better assure parents/guardians that all children will have an equal opportunity to succeed.
+Our coaching team ensure that each age group is experiencing a similar level of delivery across the club, working on the core skills and techniques desired by England Hockey and allows us as a committee to better ensure that all children have an equal opportunity to succeed.

-Each year our teams are entered into the Avon League, local & regional tournaments, cups and new for 17-18, a Badgers team.
+Each year our teams are entered into the Avon League, local & regional tournaments, cups and a Badgers/Development team.
 All entries aim to provide the players with some friendly competition designed to enhance their skills in a game environment whilst paying attention to their long term development.
 Furthermore, a high number of our players progress through to JDC, JAC and JRPC levels with England Hockey, an achievement that we are always very proud of.

 Provide a local entry point to the player pathway for U13s - U17s